hanami/guides/content/v2.3/introduction/building-a-web-app.md

 <p>By <%= book.author %></p>
 ```

+### Handling missing books

-However, in addition to `#one`, relations also provide a `#one!` method, which instead raises a `ROM::TupleCountMismatchError` exception when no record is found.
+What happens if someone requests a book that doesn't exist?
+Currently our repo's `get` method uses `#one`, which returns `nil` when no record is found.
+Relations also provide a `#one!` method, which instead raises a `ROM::TupleCountMismatchError` exception when no record is found.

-Let's make that change in our repo now:
+Let's use `#one!` in our repo:

 ```ruby
 # app/repos/book_repo.rb